 *Lethia Fleming was born on this date in 1876.
 She was a Black campaign organizer, women’s and civil rights activist, and politician.

 Born in Tazewell, Virginia to James Archibald and Fannie Taylor Cousins, Lethia Cousins Fleming was educated in Ironton, Ohio, and later at Morristown College in Tennessee.
 Following college, she returned to her home state where she was a suffragist and taught for twenty years, until her marriage to Thomas Wallace Fleming in 1912.
 After their marriage, the couple moved to Cleveland, where her husband, a lawyer, would later become the city’s first Black councilman.

 Only two years after the move, Fleming became the chairwoman of the Board of Lady Managers at the Cleveland Home for Aged Colored People (later the Eliza Bryant Center) and was also part of many national organizations.
 She was a charter member of the Urban League of Greater Cleveland, the Traveler’s Aid Society, and the National Association for the Advancement of Colored People (Cleveland Branch).
-An ardent supporter of the Phyllis Wheatley Association (PWA), her fundraising efforts led to the purchase of the first PWA building.
+An ardent supporter of the Phyllis Wheatley Association (PWA), her fundraising efforts led to purchasing of the first PWA building.

 Although Fleming was most well known for her work in politics, both locally and nationally, she was also a twenty-year employee of the Cuyahoga County Child Welfare Board, where she worked following an unsuccessful bid for her husband’s city council seat in 1929.
 Though she did not win her husband’s city council seat after his imprisonment, she was active in politics on a national and local level.

 She worked on galvanizing support among African American women for three Republican presidential candidates: Warren G. Harding, Herbert Hoover, and Alfred M. Landon.
-She chaired the executive board of the National Association of Colored Women’s Clubs and served as president of its Ohio federation.
-She served on the executive board for the National Association of Colored Women and the National Council of Negro Women, in addition to serving as president of the National Association of Republican Women and executive director of the Republican Colored Women organization.
+She chaired the National Association of Colored Women’s Clubs and served as president of its Ohio federation.
+She served on the executive board of the National Association of Colored Women and the National Council of Negro Women, serving as president of the National Association of Republican Women and executive director of the Republican Colored Women organization.
 Lethia Fleming died in 1963.